academe/OmniPay-Payone/README.md

 ## Front End Purchase

-Works the same as Front End Authorize
+Works the same as Front End Authorize, but will require a separate Server API Capture.